 When asked what her secret to success is, she attributed it to the fact that she utilized multiple sources for traffic with most of her buyers coming in from Pinterest.
 Although not all of her products are handmade, they make sure to customize each one to give it that handmade touch.

-Other key tips Shaffer has offered aspiring sellers on Etsy is to pay attention to detail, stock up on ecommerce knowhow, and to think like a shopper.
+Other key tips Shaffer has offered aspiring sellers on Etsy is to pay attention to detail, stock up on e-commerce know-how, and to think like a shopper.
 Styling and good images are definitely helpful too as well as abiding by Etsy’s business tips.
 Additionally, make sure to stick to practical names that are searchable.
-Kindness also goes a long way so treat your customers accordingly.
+Kindness also goes a long way, so treat your customers accordingly.

 Instagram is a great avenue to build your own fitness brand.
-Aside from being one of the biggest social networking service around, its emphasis on visual content has the potential to drive high levels of visual engagement for your brand.
+Aside from being one of the biggest social networking services around, its emphasis on visual content has the potential to drive high levels of visual engagement for your brand.
 Images are no doubt more digitally stimulating than text and for an industry that’s very much based on aesthetics, Instagram provides you the perfect gateway to amass followers and capture the right kind of engagement for your brand.

 For my article in Social Media Examiner, I listed the seven ways on how to achieve this.
-Among those I have listed include using clear call to actions, relevant hashtags to your posts, as well as promoting your account to all your other networking accounts.
+Among those I have listed include using a clear call to actions, relevant hashtags to your posts, as well as promoting your account to all your other networking accounts.
 One tactic that I didn’t include in this post is one that has been used and criticized by many.
 It’s the idea of reusing the content that others have published and sharing it on your own account.

 Don’t be afraid to steal, just steal the right stuff. – Mike Monteiro